 The Saturation Doctrine

-Taiwan’s air defence depends on a fixed number of Patriot, NASAMS and Sky Bow batteries, plus its mobile Sky Sword missiles.
+Taiwan’s air defence depends on a fixed number of Patriot and Sky Bow batteries (with NASAMS on order from the US), plus its mobile Sky Sword missiles.
 Even at the optimistic estimate of 90% kill rate, a 500-airframe wave puts 50 weapons through to Taiwanese targets — enough to shut down runways, communications nodes, and air-defence radars in the opening hours of any conflict.
 It also empties Taiwan’s interceptor stockpile in a way that cannot be replaced before the second wave arrives.

 The 1958 Solution to the 2026 Problem

-The J-6W programme is, in a way, deeply embarrassing for the West: a 67-year-old Soviet design has been turned into one of the most effective counters to two trillion dollars of Western air-defence investment.
+The J-6W programme is, in a way, deeply embarrassing for the West: a 67-year-old Soviet design has been turned into one of the most effective counters to decades of Western air-defence investment.
 It is also a reminder that quantity has a quality of its own — a Stalin-era observation that has not aged a day.

 Whether the J-6Ws ever fly remains to be seen.
 But the fact that they exist, in those numbers, on those bases, is now baked into every Pentagon and Taipei war-game scenario for the rest of the decade.